miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 - Change Controller: IETF
 - Specification Document(s): This specification

-The "ltv" Header Parameter MAY be included in the "crit" Header Parameter defined in RFC 7515.
+The "ltv" Header Parameter MAY be included in the "crit" Header Parameter defined in {{!RFC7515}}.

 Implementations that do not understand the "ltv" Header Parameter and encounter "ltv" in "crit" MUST reject the JWS.